AU-ExoMars/PCOT/mkdocs/docs/userguide/canvas.md

 for calculating spectra.
 Normally an ROI is only shown in the node which adds it.
-* **Show spectrum** opens a side pane, and dragging the cursor across the image will plot the spectrum of the pixel under the cursor in this pane.
+* **Show spectrum** opens a side pane, and dragging the cursor across the image will plot the spectrum of the pixel (or area of pixels) under the cursor in this pane.
 If no filter wavelengths are available, a list of the values for each band is shown.
 The show spectrum pane looks like this:

 ![!The "show spectrum" pane on an input node's canvas|canvasspec](canvasspec.png)

 The screenshot isn't showing the cursor, unfortunately, but the spectrum is for the pixel under the cursor.

+With PCOT version 0.12 (JOANEY HOW) and later, it's possible to show the spectrum for an area of pixels shown by a red square.
+This is done by selecting a value that isn't "1x1" in the Spectrum Region combo box.
+The spectrum plotted will show the mean and pooled standard deviation (by Rudmin's method, in which the pooled variance is the variance of the mean plus the mean of the individual pixel variances).

 When a spectrum view is opened the image pane can be tiny - to fix this you can resize the PCOT window (or undocked node window), or drag the separator